 If you don’t like brussel sprouts this recipe might change your mind.
 These are not your grandma's brussel sprouts.
 This recipe is perfect for fall time and would be a great side dish at Thanksgiving.
 If you’ve been looking for a way to get in extra greens I highly recommend trying this recipe.

-Brussel Sprouts Benefits
+Brussels Sprouts Benefits

 The list of cruciferous vegetables goes on.
 Some other examples are broccoli, cabbage, kale, bok choy, arugula, collard greens, mustard greens, horseradish, turnip greens, and radishes.